Harsha9198/Docusaurus/steps.md

-Certainly, creating your own Yeoman generator to template Docusaurus documentation files is a great idea!
+creating your own Yeoman generator to template Docusaurus documentation files is a great idea!
 Yeoman generators provide a structured and efficient way to scaffold projects and generate files based on templates.
 I'll guide you through the process step by step:

 1. **Setup:** Make sure you have Node.js and npm installed on your machine.
 You can install Yeoman globally using the following command: